EVORA-project/evora-ontology/models/docs/expressedAs.md

 description: Refers to the form in which the protein is produced and manifested in a biological system.
-Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell)
+Possible values include 'Soluble' (proteins that are dissolved in the cellular or extracellular fluid) and 'Inclusion bodies' (aggregated proteins that are insoluble and form within the cell).
 title: expressed as
 from_schema: https://w3id.org/evorao/
 close_mappings: